 Group Study Rooms

 The library provides over 30 group study rooms of varying sizes.
 These rooms, which can be reserved by students, faculty, and staff, have writable surfaces and a display.

 The library provides over 200 lockers of various sizes with USB and outlet charging capabilities.
 These lockers have a self-programming lock and can be used by students, faculty, and staff in accordance with the library’s locker policy.

-- Active Learning Classroom – Equipped with telepresence technologies and located on the first floor, this classroom allows for interactive and virtual learning.
+- Active Learning Classroom–Equipped with virtual meeting technologies and located on the first floor, this classroom allows for interactive and virtual learning.

-- Archives and Special Collections – The Archives and Special Collections is located on the terrace level and includes a reading room, Perceptive Pixel Table, and other equipment for accessing documents relating to the founding and history of Liberty University and related ministries as well as other archival materials and special collections.
+- Archives and Special Collections–The Archives and Special Collections Department is located on the terrace level and includes a reading room, and other equipment for accessing documents relating to the founding and history of Liberty University and related ministries as well as other archival materials and special collections.

-- Curriculum Library – The Curriculum Library is located on the terrace level and supports the School of Education by providing access to a variety of instructional resources, including PreK-12 teacher edition textbooks and teaching materials.
+- Curriculum Library–The Curriculum Library is located on the terrace level and supports the School of Education by providing access to a variety of instructional resources, including PreK-12 teacher edition textbooks and teaching materials.
 Educational games, manipulatives, and models enhance the collection.
-An extensive selection of juvenile titles provides reinforcement for classes in Children’s Literature, Adolescent Literature, and curriculum development.
+An extensive selection of juvenile titles provides reinforcement for classes in Children’s Literature, Young Adult Literature, and curriculum development.

 Join us for a tour of the Jerry Falwell Library!
 We offer tours during special events such as College for a Weekend.
 Additionally, you can request tours at other times with advance notice of two business days.
-If you are unable to take a tour of the library, you may enjoy exploring this virtual tour of the building or viewing a prerecorded five-minute tour on the Media Wall in the atrium which is accessible via the kiosk panel to the right of the wall.
+If you are unable to take a tour of the library, you may enjoy viewing a prerecorded five-minute tour on the Media Wall in the atrium which is accessible via the kiosk panel to the right of the wall.
 For directions to campus, shuttle information, and more, explore the visitor’s guide on this page.